 Alley south of 67 Avenue and west of 112 Street

-The connection to the existing deep storm line on 67 Avenue has been completed and the road is now open.
+The connection to the existing deep storm line on 67 Avenue has been completed and the road was opened in October 2020.
+Concrete restoration will be completed in July 2021.

-It is anticipated that ATCO will schedule the gas line relocation in 2021.
+It is anticipated that ATCO will schedule the gas line lowering in summer 2021.
 ATCO will communicate directly with impacted residents when work is expected to begin and with further information on the work methodology.
+Any questions or concerns regarding the ATCO gas line lowering can be directed to ATCO at 780-733-2577.

-Once the gas line relocation is complete, EPCOR will then complete the permanent restoration of the alley.
-Further details about the alley restoration will be communicated closer to the start of the work.
+Once the gas line has been lowered, EPCOR will then complete the permanent restoration of the alley.
+Further details about the alley restoration and closures to traffic, will be communicated closer to the start of the work.

-The City will be responsible for the maintenance of the alley once the project has been completed.
+The City of Edmonton will be responsible for the maintenance of the alley once the project has been completed.

 Front Street Garbage Collection Alley south of 67 Avenue and west of 112 Street

-Front street garbage collection will remain in place until the permanent restoration of the alley has been completed in 2021.
+The City of Edmonton will continue front street garbage collection until the permanent restoration of the alley has been completed in 2021.
 Residents are asked to call 311 and ask for the Waste Hotline should you experience any issues with your garbage collection.

 Along 62 Avenue and 112A Street

-The sewer upgrade work along 62 Avenue and 112A Street has been completed.
-The road is now open to traffic.
+The sewer upgrade work along 62 Avenue and 112A Street was completed in early November 2020.

-The City of Edmonton has advised that planting of the replacement trees will occur in spring 2021.
+The City of Edmonton has advised that planting of the replacement trees will occur in June 2021.